- Open Access

 Electronic supplementary material

-Additional file 1: Morinda Citrifolia.
+Additional file 1: Chemical constituents from various parts of Morinda Citrifolia.
 Following list shows reported chemical constituents isolated from different parts of Morinda citrifolia plant.
 (DOC 76 KB)

 About this article